AlemTuzlak/react-igniter/README.md

 ## Feature roadmap

 - Adding a form generator with react-hook-form & yup.
-- Improving the feature-set offered by react-component generator (different kinds of exports, optional index.js/ts file in component output..)
+- Improving the feature-set offered by react-component generator (optional index.js/ts file in component output..)
 - Adding functionality under the hood to streamline the process and make it easier.

+## Developer note

+If you like this package and find it useful please do consider giving the project a star on github.
+If you wish to see some features added feel free to contact the project contributors or submit a feature request on github.

+Thank you for your support.

+Happy coding!